SQL ORDER BY Clause

 TotalAmount |

-Also, [Order] must be bracketed because it is a keywork in SQL.
+The table name [Order] is bracketed because it is a keyword in SQL.

 Id | OrderDate | CustomerId | TotalAmount |